python-screen-builder/python-screen-builder/README.md

 - allow screen builder to use command line file argument
 - fix piano keyboard widget initialize function

+## Version 7.0 Changes
+- fix NewSlider so it saves correctly
+- add precision to Slider, NewSlider, Knob

+## Version 8.0 Changes
+- fix import / export to use current file
+- fix Screen to use _layout instead of layout
+- fix Button to use on_state( ) - button stayed down if pressed and mouse moved out of bounds

 <!--
 **python-screen-builder/python-screen-builder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.